grincc/grin-wallet-api-tutorial/readme.md

 }
 ```

-In this case, an "address" means a Slatepack Address corresponding to a private key derived as follows:
+In this case, an "address" means a Slatepack address corresponding to a private key derived as follows:

 e.g. The default parent account is at `m/0/0`